 Nutrition has a LOT of influence over energy levels, power, and stamina.
 Firstly (and most obviously), your energy output should be around the same as your energy input.
 The specific amount of calories runners need varies by gender, muscle mass, weight, age, and even environment.

-Secondly, you’ll need a good mix of fats, carbs, and proteins to improve your running stamina.
+Secondly, to improve your running stamina, you’ll need a good mix of fats, carbohydrates, and proteins.

 • Carbohydrates are your key source of energy as they restore your muscle glycogen levels (muscle glycogen being your body’s energy reserve).
 If your muscles don’t have enough glycogen to draw on, they’ll fatigue significantly faster.